 Partial Hospitalization Program

-Partial Hospitalization Program is an umbrella term for any program that has a 24-hour structure and support, but that allows its participants to live at home or work during the day.
+Partial Hospitalization Program is an umbrella term for any program with a 24-hour structure and support but allowing participants to live at home or work during the day.
 These programs offer the opportunity to address daily functioning issues in appropriate settings outside of a residential treatment facility.
-Each center has different levels of intervention based on the needs of the patient.
+Each center has different intervention levels based on the patient’s needs.

 Intensive Outpatient Program